DPDK/dpdk/doc/guides/prog_guide/packet_classif_access_ctrl.rst

 Packet Classification and Access Control
 ========================================

-The Intel® DPDK provides an Access Control library that gives the ability to classify an input packet based on a set of classification rules.
+The DPDK provides an Access Control library that gives the ability to classify an input packet based on a set of classification rules.

 The ACL library is used to perform an N-tuple search over a set of rules with multiple categories